Rose22/brdb_optimize/README.md

 }
 ```

-to run the tool, run this:
+to run the tool, first ensure you have rust installed.
+then run this:
 ```
 git clone https://github.com/Rose22/brdb_optimize.git
 cargo run ~/path/to/your/world.brdb